 The Eurobodalla Coast is a fantastic place for camping!
 We had the chance of staying at two campsites in the area.
 Both were exceptional.
 Please find more information below about the campsites we stayed at.
 If you’re not into camping or prefer a different style of accommodation, we recommend using Booking.com or Airbnb.

-Otherwise, we found more affordable options on Booking.com.
+We found more affordable options on Booking.com.
 Those slightly cheaper accommodation options were most often motels.
 But as we were camping, we didn’t need to use Booking.com on this occasion.

 SIDE NOTE: For exploring the Murramarang National Park and Narooma, you could certainly day trip each area from Bateman’s Bay.
 The Murramarang National Park is only about half an hour away.
 Whilst Narooma is about a 1-1.5 hours’ drive away in the opposite direction.
 Staying closer to the Murramarang National Park in the smaller towns won’t provide you as many affordable options.
 There’s also less to choose from around Narooma.
-But again, there may be more options available in both of these areas post COVID-19.

 North Head Campground